Short-term loans: A guide to your options

 Short-term loans can be a useful financial tool to help with a variety of expenses.
 As with many money matters, it’s smart to consider the details.
 With short-term financing, a few questions to investigate are the loan term/repayment terms (how quickly you need to pay back the loan) and the interest rate you’ll pay to borrow the money.
 Think about how that interest rate will affect how much you’re paying for the loan over the length of the repayment term and be sure to watch out for any prepayment penalties or rate increases if the loan is not repaid by the due date.

-At H&R Block, you can apply for an Emerald Advance® Loan if you’re a U.S. resident, have a Social Security number, have a valid government-issued photo ID, can show proof of income, and are at least 18 years old (or 19 if a resident of Alabama or Nebraska).
+At H&R Block, you can apply for an Emerald Advance® Loan if you’re a U.S. resident, have a Social Security number, have a current, valid government-issued photo ID, can show proof of income dated within the prior 31 days, and are at least 18 years old (or 19 if a resident of Alabama or Nebraska).

 Why consider an Emerald Advance® Loan for your short-term credit needs?

 From Nov.
-1 to Dec.
-31, 2024, you can apply for the H&R Block Emerald Advance® Loan, and if approved, you could get up to $1,300 to help with unexpected bills, holiday expenses, and more.
-There are no required monthly payments — or any payments due at all — until March 31, 2025, when the full payment of the loan is due.
-Plus, there’s no impact to your credit to apply; if you are approved and take a loan, the loan will be reported to the credit bureaus, which may affect your credit score.
+3 to Dec.
+31, 2025, you can apply for the H&R Block Emerald Advance® Loan, and if approved, you could get up to $1,500 to help with unexpected bills, holiday expenses, and more.
+There are no required monthly payments — or any payments due at all — until March 31, 2026, when the full payment of the loan is due.
+Plus, there’s no impact to your credit to apply.

 With Emerald Advance® Loan, you could get the boost you need to make it through the holiday season.